Many of today's most prevalent internet-based services rely on consumer and business trust inherently. Individuals...

 In the past several years, faith in SSL/TLS has diminished significantly.
 Many of the most well-known cryptographic ciphers used to do SSL/TLS handshakes have proven mathematically weak, all the current versions of SSL are considered unsafe, and the vast majority of SSL/TLS implementations rely on open source software that has been soundly and repeatedly compromised.
 To top it all off, some of the world's certificate authorities (CAs) -- the organizations charged with providing the highest level of confidence in the SSL/TLS trust hierarchy -- have been shown to be less than fully trustworthy.

-The pros and cons of the Amazon certificate authority
+The pros and cons of the AWS certificate authority

 What the failure of SSL and the use of cryptographic certificates represent is nothing short of a total breakdown in internet trust and identity validation -- who is communicating with whom?
 Is the site I'm communicating with actually trusted and validated by a trusted provider?
 Can I trust what my browser is showing me?